-As a coach I get to know my clients on a very deep level.
+As a life coach I get to know my clients on a very deep level.
 They tell me their hopes and dreams, things they may not even tell their friends, all without fear of being judged.
 Their secrets are safe with me.
 Of course my job is to get them to embrace their talents and encourage their dreams.
 Face Book is like coaching in a way but instead of listening closely to what the other person is saying, you read what the other person is posting.

 Face Book is great in that it gives us a somewhat safe environment in which to express ourselves.
 You post your daily events, a picture of you and your friends, quotes and viewpoints.
 We get to know what’s important to you.
 What are your interests and hobbies, even what teams you follow?
 Each posting brings us closer together and reveals a little bit more of you.
 It reminds me of a song from The King and I. Getting to know you, getting to know all about you, getting to like you, hoping that you like me.